dwurf/truenas-tailscale/README.md

 # TrueNAS Tailscale Companion

-`truenas-tailscale` is a companion program for TrueNAS installs.
+`truenas-tailscale` is a companion program for TrueNAS Scale installs.

-It will make your TrueNAS install and app portals available on your Tailnet automagically, complete with LetsEncrypt certificates.
+It will make your TrueNAS Scale install and app portals available on your Tailnet automagically, complete with LetsEncrypt certificates.

 ## Why?